-Of course, if customers don’t know what a product is, they don’t buy.
+And if customers don’t know what a product is, why would they buy it?.

 So, the key lesson was to make sure customers know what they’re getting with any new product.
 Make it clear on the packaging.
 If you can make the product visible inside the packaging, even better.

-(Check out our packaging for e-Commerce article for examples of many products where the packaging shows what’s inside the box).
+(Check out our packaging for e-Commerce article for examples of products where the packaging shows what’s inside the box).

 Mistake 3 - Don't show the product in your advertising

-Similarly, the launch advertising campaign didn’t make clear what the product was.
+Similarly, the launch advertising campaign didn’t clarify what the product was.
 In its first TV commercial, you only saw the product on screen for around 3 seconds out of the 30 seconds airtime.
 90% of the advert didn’t feature the product.

 Unless you saw those 3 seconds, you wouldn’t know what the product was.

-The advert helped establish the brand identity, but didn’t tell customers what the product was.
-They didn’t get it, and so didn’t buy it.
+The advert helped establish the brand identity, but didn’t tell customers about the product.
+They didn’t get it, so they didn’t buy it.

 Mistake 4 - Underestimate the competitor

-Brand L launched at a similar regular price to Brand B. They assumed Brand B would carry on with its same pricing strategy as before.
+Brand L launched at a similar regular price to Brand B. They assumed Brand B would keep the same pricing strategy.